John Wolcot: Life

 Wolcot was baptised at Dodbrooke, near Kingsbridge, Devon.
 In the parish register, his surname was spelled "Woolcot".
 It is not known where he was born.
-He was educated by an uncle, and received his M.D. from Aberdeen University.
+He was educated by an uncle, and received his MD from Aberdeen University.
 In 1767 he went as physician to Sir William Trelawny, Governor of Jamaica.
 He was offered the lucrative living of St. Anne's, where the current parson was seriously ill.
 Wolcott went back to England and took holy orders in 1769.
 He returned to Jamaica to find the parson of St. Anne's had recovered and Wolcott was instead offered the less lucrative living of Vere.
 Sir William died in 1772; Wolcot came home and, abandoning the Church, resumed his medical career.
 He settled in practice at Truro, where he discovered the talents of John Opie, and assisted him.